Contacts

 Visa-Free Entry

 Malaysia's popularity as a tourist destination is partly due to its visa-free policy that allows tourists to stay in the country for up to a month.
 All you need for entry is a passport valid for at least six months beyond your intended stay, and a biometric scan of your fingerprints at customs.
-Sometimes, you may also be asked to present your return flight ticket and proof of financial stability - typically at least $500.
+Sometimes, you may also be asked to provide your return flight ticket and confirmation of financial means - typically at least $500.
 Upon arrival, you fill out an immigration card in English, and your passport is stamped with the entry date and the date you must leave the country.

 Visa-Run

 Extending Your Visa at the Immigration Office: For longer stays, you can apply for a visa extension at the immigration office before your visa-free period ends.
-If your reasons for wanting to stay longer are deemed valid, you will be granted a Special pass.
+If your reasons for wanting to stay longer are considered valid, you will be granted a Special pass.
 However, this is not easily granted and is typically only offered once.

 Overstaying

-Entry Denials
+Entry Refusals

 1. Valid passport